ChangWan723/ChangWan723.github.io/_posts/2023-07-12-Using-Effective-Visual-Aids-in-Presentation.md

 ---
-title: How to Using Effective Visual Aids in Presentations
+title: How to using effective visual aids in presentations
 date: 2023-07-12 18:30:23 +0000
 categories: [Study Note, academic]
 tags: [academic, presentation]